FullSphere/free-html-email-template/README.md

 # Free HTML Email Template

-A free HTML email template, featuring high resolutions images, single and double columns.
-Fully functional across all mail platforms.
+Make use of a free HTML email template, designed by our experts.
+Featuring high resolutions images, single and double columns, fully functional and tested across all major email platforms.

 ## Preview